NickvanOort/codestyle/docs/linting.md

 However, some checks are too tight or conflicting (eg black limits line length to 88 (or some other standard you pick), so ruff needs to know about that), which is where the `pyproject.toml` configuration file comes in.
 Have a look at the pyproject.toml file in this repo for an example, check the `tool.ruff` and `tool.black` sections.

-After you added proper typehinting everywhere, `mypy` will start checking consistency.
+After you added proper typehinting everywhere, `mypy` will start checking consistency. `pyright` is another libarary that does the same, but has different default settings.
+To learn typehinting, `mypy` is a better choice with the out-of-the-box settings.

 Imagine you have a function that retrieves the median of a list of customers, and it is important that the customers are discrete counts, and thus an integer.